Follow this timeline to complete your enrollment and be ready for your fall semester.

 July - August

 - Get ready for international student orientation, a mandatory program designed for all new international students (undergraduate, exchange, graduate, and transfer) to learn about immigration rights and responsibilities, cultural adjustment and academic expectations.
-Note: Attendance at freshman June orientation is optional.
+Note: Attendance at freshman June orientation (for undergraduates only) is optional.
+If you choose to attend freshman June orientation, you will still be required to attend the International Student Orientation in August.

 - Contact your academic advisor to register for classes.